apache/cloudstack-docs-admin/source/administration.rst

    rule has at least the configured number of active VM instances are available to serve the traffic.

-   Note
-   ----

-   If an application, such as SAP, running on a VM instance is down for some reason, the VM is then not counted as part of Min Instance parameter, and the AutoScale feature initiates a scaleup action if the number of active VM instances is below the configured value.
+   .. note:: If an application, such as SAP, running on a VM instance is down for some reason, the VM is then not counted as part of Min Instance parameter, and the AutoScale feature initiates a scaleup action if the number of active VM instances is below the configured value.